ADIT offers a number of advantages to international tax professionals, regardless of age, location or sector.

 Listed below are just some of the benefits available to ADIT students, graduates and International Tax Affiliates.
 If you would like to speak to a member of the Education Team about how ADIT can help you in your international tax career, you can contact us here.

 - A five year student registration period, in which to complete your ADIT exams and achieve the qualification

-- Access and discounted entry to a range of CIOT Branch events and conferences
+- Access and discounted entry to a range of CIOT Branch events and the annual ADIT Conference

 - The opportunity to satisfy CPD requirements for other professional qualifications, where applicable

-- Acces to the ADIT professional group on LinkedIn
+- Access to the ADIT Professional Group on LinkedIn

 - Prizes and medals for the best performance in each exam session